NHS Health Check

 What is an NHS Health Check?

-A free health check for adults aged 40-74 in England.
+A free health check for adults in England aged 40-74 to assess cardiovascular risk.

 Who is eligible for an NHS Health Check?

-Adults aged 40-74 who are not already diagnosed with certain health conditions.
+Adults in England aged 40-74 who have not already been diagnosed with certain health conditions.

 What does the NHS Health Check involve?